-Supply chain technology is changing rapidly as new, innovative solution providers leave traditional legacy players behind.
+Supply chain technology is seeing seismic shifts and changing rapidly as new, innovative solution providers leave traditional legacy players behind.

 Tremors.
 Seismic shifts.
 In supply chain management technology there is a fault line separating new, innovative technology providers and traditional supply chain software providers, and the gap between them is growing.